blackfrog638/colony/README.md

 The first version was called "Quentin".
 It can copy a file in each dictionary.

 But now , the project"colony" is more like a history simulator.In different dictionary, you can do different things.

+## COMMAND ##
+Colony has some command,they are used to copy many things:
+gui ------------------------------to get the GUI copy {dictionary} {dictionary} ---to copy a dictionary in another colonize {file} {dictionary} -----to copy a file in every dictionary